Why Does Meditating Make Me Anxious?

 Interesting question came in during the week.
 “I started meditating recently.
 Today was my fourth time actually, about 20 minutes long.
 I was fine afterwards, calm, like I had been the 3… Continue reading

-A meditation audio course participant asks:“Hi Roger, I’m finding when I meditate I get really angry.
+Question: “I’m finding I get really angry when I meditate.
 I remember things that have happened and I get angry and I don’t know what to do.
-Can… Continue reading
+Is this being created by the… Continue reading

 There has been a lot of press about the relationship between meditation and neuroplasticity recently.
 What this means is, where before it was thought that after fully forming itself during childhood the basic structure… Continue reading